Conditional neural control variates for variance reduction in Bayesian inverse problems: Introduction

 To address this limitation, we introduce conditional neural control variates~(CNCV), a modular variance reduction method for MC estimation of posterior expectations in Bayesian inverse problems.
 Our method requires: (i)~joint samples $(\mathbf{x}, \mathbf{y})$ drawn from the prior predictive distribution---by sampling $\mathbf{x}$ from the prior and computing $\mathbf{y} = \mathcal{F}(\mathbf{x}) + \boldsymbol{\epsilon}$---samples that are already available in simulation-based inference pipelines~\citep{Cranmer2020}; and (ii)~the posterior score function $\nabla_\mathbf{x} \log p(\mathbf{x}|\mathbf{y})$, which can come from physics-based evaluations, neural operator surrogates~\citep{LiKovachki2021}, or learned generative models~\citep{RezendeMohamed2015, SongErmon2019, HoJainAbbeel2020, Papamakarios2021, BaldassariEtAl2023}.
 Once trained, the control variates apply to any new observation $\mathbf{y}$ without retraining, integrating seamlessly with simulation-based inference techniques.
+In practice, CNCV drops into such a pipeline in three steps: (1)~train an amortized posterior---for instance a conditional normalizing flow---on the joint samples; (2)~train CNCV on the same samples using that posterior's score; and (3)~at inference, draw samples, evaluate the score, and subtract the learned control variate.
+While we focus on Bayesian inverse problems, the method applies wherever Monte Carlo estimation is the bottleneck and a smooth conditional score is available---for example, reinforcement-learning policy gradients~\citep{Greensmith2004}, latent uncertainty quantification with functional autoencoders~\citep{Bunker2025}, and amortized uncertainty quantification for digital twins~\citep{Herrmann2023digitaltwin}.

 A further challenge arises when scaling Stein-based control variates to high dimensions: computing the divergence of a general neural network---required by the construction in Section~\ref{sec:cncv}---involves $\mathcal{O}(d)$ backward passes or stochastic trace estimation~\citep{Hutchinson1990}.
 To address this, we introduce an ensemble of hierarchical affine coupling layers inspired by HINT~\citep{kruse2021hint}, each operating on a random permutation of the input dimensions.
 The triangular Jacobian structure enables exact divergence computation in a single forward pass.
 Each ensemble member captures different cross-dimension interactions through its permutation, and averaging yields control variates with high correlation across all components of the quantity of interest.